-The basic idea of MoFRR is for a merge point router to join a multicast tree via two divergent upstream paths in order to get maximum redundancy.
-The two divergent paths SHOULD never merge upstream, otherwise the maximal redundancy is compromised.
+The basic idea of MoFRR is for a Merge Point router to join a multicast tree via two divergent upstream paths in order to get maximum redundancy.
+The determination of this alternate upstream is defined in Section 3.

+In order to maximize robustness against any failure, the two paths should be as diverse as possible.
+Ideally, they should not merge upstream.
 Sometimes the topology guarantees maximal redundancy, other times additional configuration or techniques are needed to enforce it.
-See later in this document.
+See Section 6 for more discussion on the applicability of MoFRR depending on the network topology.

-A merge point router should only accept and forward on one of the upstream paths at the time in order to avoid duplicate packet forwarding.
+A Merge Point router should only accept and forward on one of the upstream paths at a time in order to avoid duplicate packet forwarding.
 The selection of the primary and secondary UMH is done by the MoFRR logic and normally based on unicast routing to find loop free candidates.
+This is described in Section 4.

 Note, the impact of additional amount of data on the network is mitigated when tree membership is densely populated.
-When a part of the network has redundant data flowing, join latency for new joining members is reduced because its likely a tree merge point is not far away.
+When a part of the network has redundant data flowing, join latency for new joining members is reduced because its likely a tree Merge Point is not far away.